GitTools/GitVersion/docs/input/docs/usage/msbuild.md

 ### Remove AssemblyInfo attributes

 The next thing you need to do is to remove the `Assembly*Version` attributes from your `Properties\AssemblyInfo.cs` files.
-This puts GitVersionTask in charge of versioning your assemblies.
+This puts GitVersion.MsBuild in charge of versioning your assemblies.

 ### Done!

-The setup process is now complete and GitVersionTask should be working its magic, versioning your assemblies like a champ.
+The setup process is now complete and GitVersion.MsBuild should be working its magic, versioning your assemblies like a champ.
 However, more can be done to further customize the build process.
 Keep reading to find out how the version variables are set and how you can use them in MSBuild tasks.